 Clovis was reportedly “an unnamed ‘campaign supervisor’ in the indictment of former Trump campaign aide George Papadopoulos.”
 Papadopoulos pleaded guilty to making false statements to the FBI.
 Papadopoulos has claimed ever since, in one form or another, that he was “entrapped.”

-That aside, it does it appear that Whitaker, merely by commenting on the Mueller Probe or opining on other things, has clearly established a personal or political relationship of such magnitude (as defined here) that he would be required to recuse himself.
+That aside, it does not appear that Whitaker, merely by commenting on the Mueller Probe or opining on other things, has clearly established a personal or political relationship of such magnitude (as defined here) that he would be required to recuse himself.

 As Prof. Gillers states in the opening, it was Whitaker’s job to have a point of view on the issues.
 After all, he was Jeff Sessions’ chief of staff.
 Before that he was a federal prosecutor.